javascriptfullstack/javascript-snippets/README.md

 # javascript-snippets

-Useful code snippets for vanilla JavaScript
+Useful code snippets for all things JavaScript